The Wildhearts: 2010–2016: Hiatus

+2016–2022: Third reformation

 Prior to their Christmas tour in 2016, Ginger stated in an interview that the band would be recording a new album in 2017.
-Proceeds from the album went towards assisting Danny's recuperation after the amputation of his lower right leg.
+Proceeds from the album went towards assisting McCormack's recuperation after the amputation of his lower right leg.

 In August 2018, the band announced it would be touring to celebrate 25 years of the Earth vs the Wildhearts album, in which the album would be played in full at each shows.
 The lineup for this tour included Ginger, CJ, Danny McCormack, and Ritch Battersby.
 In early January 2019, the band announced the recording of a new album had been completed with mixing to follow.
 The album Renaissance Men was released on 3 May 2019.
 The album 21st Century Love Songs was released on 3 September 2021.
-Six months after the album's release on 11 March 2022, The Wildhearts announced via social media that they were taking another hiatus due to "ongoing issues within the band".
+Six months after the album's release on 11 March 2022, the Wildhearts announced via social media that they were taking another hiatus, with the latest lineup splitting acrimoniously.

+In May 2023 bassist Danny McCormack released his autobiography I Danny McCormack, Once a Wildheart, Always a Wildheart.
+Written with journalist Guy Shankland, the book was self-published and printed by B&B Press.
+The book's release was delayed due to the threat of legal action from one of McCormack's former bandmates.

+2024–present: New lineup

+In early 2024, Ginger announced another new line up of the Wildhearts with returning bassist Jon Poole, guitarist Ben Marsden, and drummer Pontus Snibb; with a world tour completed that year.
+The album Satanic Rites of the Wildhearts was released on March 7, 2025, with a short tour of the United Kingdom by this line up to follow.